Executive Summary

 Key Observations:

-- 2026 CapEx guidance is $150-200M for capacity expansion, which will consume most operating cash flow
+- 2026 CapEx guidance of $150-200M for capacity expansion will consume significant operating cash flow

 - No dividends have ever been paid